 To find cheaper hotels and hostels, I’d recommending widening your search to include towns outside of the National Parks.
 This will mean you’re driving more in the morning and evenings but it might help you cut costs a little!
 Some suggestions are Golden in BC and Canmore just outside of Banff.

 Personally, I think camping is the best way to experience the National Parks.
-You can find a list of everywhere you can camp in Jasper here.

 Getting to and around Jasper National Park